KeeVeeGames/Shady.gml/README.md

 **Shady** is a GLSL preprocessor tool for GameMaker that allows you to include pieces of code from other shaders and generate shader variants for code reuse!

-The tool is integrated into the compilation process via compiler scripts so you can write reusable shaders inside standard GameMaker shader files with built-in or any other code editor.
+The tool is integrated into the game compilation process via compiler scripts, so you can write reusable shaders inside standard GameMaker shader files with a built-in or any other code editor.
+With no additional processing needed outside of pressing `Run`/`Build` in IDE.

 [**Support on Itch.io.**](https://musnik.itch.io/shady)

-It is still in Beta and tested to work with **GLSL ES** language but should also work with **GLSL**. **HLSL** is not (yet?) supported.
+The preprocessor supports **GLSL ES** (GM's default) and **GLSL** languages. **HLSL** is not (yet?) supported.

 > [!NOTE]
-> The tool is **fully cross-platform**, meaning that the resulting shaders will work on any platform (**Desktop, Mobile, Consoles, Web**) if they are written correctly for that.
+> The tool is **fully cross-platform**, meaning that the resulting shaders will work on any platform (**Desktop, Mobile, Consoles, Web**).
 The different executable builds that are distributed with this tool are intended for the platform that the **developer** is using.
 For example, if you're using GameMaker on M2 Mac use `mac-arm64` Shady build, if you're on Windows use `win-x64` build and so on.
 The compiled shaders will work anywhere!

 > [!WARNING]
 > Always use source control or backups for your projects that use Shady, although very unlikely, the software may corrupt the shader files and you can lost your work.